jjcrofts77/TMB-MATH34041/intro.md

 This Jupyterbook provides the course notes for the second half of Topics in Mathematical Biology (MATH34041)

+### Chapter 0 Network analysis in Python
+   - Python basics
+   - Introduction to the NumPy and Matplotlib libraries
+   - Introduction to the NetworkX package
+   - Example network analysis

 ### Chapter 1 Introduction and basic concepts
    - What are networks?
    - Basic Statistics